oilstel/elliott/_posts/2018-09-21-tara-vancil-on-exploring-how-to-be-online-in-radical-ways.md

 color: "#ce8208"
 ---

+Tara Vancil helped build [Beaker](https://beakerbrowser.com/), an experimental browser for exploring and building the peer-to-peer Web.
+Previously, she participated in the Recurse Center and was a developer at Cloudflare.
+When she’s not building websites, she spends her time doing [nails](https://taravancil.com/nails).

+---

 **What was your first website like?**

 Oh boy.
 My first website is really embarrassing.
 I really didn't get into the web until about 2014.
 I didn't grow up online.
 We didn't have a computer at home, and even when I did finally get a computer at home, I wasn't using it for chat, or Geocities, or really any of the things that I think a lot of web people did in their teenage years.
 My first exposure to web development was actually in a programming class that I took in high school, and by programming, what I really mean is using Dreamweaver.
 So my very first website was a spoof on the *American Pie* films.
 I basically made a promotional website for a film called *American Cake*, and it was as heinous and gaudy as you can probably imagine it to be.
 It's stuck on a hard drive somewhere.
 It's in my apartment right now, but it's on a dead device, which is really sad because I remember exactly what it looks like.
 Oh goodness, how embarrassing.